annie-miller/CalMoveOut/README.md

 1. About the Project

 	This project was meant to minimize the manual labor of cooperative reuse.
-It is an algorithm that matches the survey entries by time slots that they are available for and distance, in order to reduce emissions from pickups.
+It is an algorithm that matches the survey entries by availability and distance, in order to reduce emissions from pickups.

 Notes from the building of this algorithm and the meeting notes: https://docs.google.com/document/d/1Prk5LO6nRVdOV_FogytPioiG2TcuR7rPBW81MA1G-F0/edit?usp=sharing